jkenney0501/dbt_superstore_dim_model/README.md

 **Objective: Create a new data workflow from a data dump in AWS that refreshes M-F and create a Tableau summary dashboard to capture high-level metrics associated with this data.**

-**Note:** I get asked a lot about what a dbt developer does (mostly), and while this is not meant to be a tutorial but more so a simple walk-through at a high level of items that are typically completed as an example of a process used for a standard dbt job.
+**Note:** I get asked a lot about what a dbt developer does (mostly), and while this is not meant to be a tutorial but more so a simple walk-through at a high level of items that I typically utilize as an example of a process used for a standard dbt job.
 It may be a little messy right now, but it’ll get cleaned up!
+The order of things is mostly standard except for testing which I mention below.
+It is meant to be read before anything else.
 It’s more of a checklist of basic items I use a lot.

 ## Project Overview